Cherreads

 The mist around the enemies exploded, detonating the mana they had ignored.

-The explosion wasn't powerful—but enough to overwhelm those unused to pain or pressure.
+The explosion was not powerful, but it was enough to overwhelm those unused to pain or pressure.

 Clang!